ShaunCurtis/CEC.Blazor.Editor/Modal-Editor.md

 This article walks you through some **Experimental** code to demonstate what I'm doing in detail.
 To follow this, rather than just pasively read this article, strike up a out-of-the-box Blazor Server application in Visual Studio.
 In the code samples below my project is called `CEC.Blazor.Editor`.

-> **Experimental** code in definitely not production ready.
+> Most of this code is **Experimental** - definitely not production ready.
 There's almost no error checking, blah, blah,...
 It's miminalist to try and preserve clarity.

 ## Building the Dialog